 My first contact with code was—like for a lot of people belonging to my generation—with BASIC on a CRT TV screen loading files from a tape recorder.
 Then I learned C and the great magical world of Objects with Java.
 But I was a bit upset by its growing complexity and the need to write a bunch of useless code.

 After spending some time working more on Excel spreadsheets than coding, the simplicity of Python gives me a fresh wind and now I use it for almost everything.
 One of those things is data science and I've played—and also worked—a lot with its data ecosystem centered around pandas in Jupyter notebooks.
-I have also worked with its friend and competitor R and I must confess that, after a first disappointing experience, I come back to R with a great enthusiasm thanks to the awesome work done on the tidyverse — and on RStudio — by one of the data science superhero Hadley Wickham.
+I have also worked with its friend and competitor R and I must confess that, after a first disappointing experience, I come back to R with a great enthusiasm thanks to the awesome work done on the Tidyverse by one of the data science superhero Hadley Wickham.
 After Batman vs. Superman this is Hadley vs. Wes McKinney.
-Now, I’m working on a Big Data Hadoop platform (HDP), welcome back Java … So I have started to learn Scala.